Okay, to be honest…

 Using conventional shampoo will allow your hair to dry super fast and can give you amazing short-term results.
 Don’t be fooled!
 This is because of synthetic ingredients, such as parabens, that coat the hair in plastic while leaving the real damage hidden beneath.
 So, even though these shampoos work easier into your scalp, your hair pays the price in the long run.

-In contrast, Morocco Method shampoos are crafted using healthy plants, clays, minerals and essential oils, the same ingredients used by the Gods & Goddesses before the time of bottled shampoos.
-Anthony Morocco has re-invented this sense of ritual, this sense of natural power, allowing us to experience it every time we wash our hair.
+In contrast, Morrocco Method shampoos are crafted using healthy plants, clays, minerals and essential oils, the same ingredients used by the Gods & Goddesses before the time of bottled shampoos.
+Anthony Morrocco has re-invented this sense of ritual, this sense of natural power, allowing us to experience it every time we wash our hair.

 Here are some practical insights for getting the most out of your natural shampoos: